lmgame-org/GamingAgent/README.md

 ## Computer-Use Gaming Agents

 We support computer-use gaming agents to run state-of-the-art models live on your local PCs and laptops!
-Check out [computer_use](computer_use). for detailed instructions!
+Check out [computer_use](computer_use) for detailed instructions!

 ## Add Your own Games